vatesfr/xen-orchestra/@xen-orchestra/proxy-cli/USAGE.md

   xo-proxy-cli [--file | -f] <file>
     Read a CSON or JSON file containing an object with `method` and `params` properties and call the API method.

+    The file can also contain an array containing multiple calls, which will be run in sequence.
 ```